Home > Employment Issues > What Rights Do the Self-Employed Have?

 Welfare Benefits

-Self-employed people on low incomes have a right to receive tax credits and certain welfare benefits.
+Self-employed people on low incomes have a right to receive Universal Credit and some other benefits such as child benefit.

-Making a claim for tax credits and welfare benefits can be complex.
+Making a claim for Universal Credit when self employed can be complex.
 HMRC and the Department for Work and Pensions (DWP) can help.
 Specialist advisers at the Citizens Advice Bureau can also assist.

 Illness